 How bone metastasis is treated

-Bisphosphonates (medicines that slow down bone cells called osteoclasts)
+Bisphosphonates (medicines that slow down bone cells called osteoclasts, which break

 Denosumab (another medicine that slows down osteoclasts)